1801: French forces were defeated at Alexandria, Egypt, by British under Ralph Abercromby.

 2002: Alain Baxter, the winner of Britain’s first Olympic ski medal, was stripped of the bronze he won at Salt Lake City after testing positive for methamphetamine, a drug he said was in a Vicks inhaler bought in a US supermarket.

-2013: Alex Salmond, announced that Scotland’s independence referendum would be held on 18 September, 2014.
+2013: First Minister Alex Salmond announced that the independence referendum would be held on

-Births: 1685 Johann Sebastian Bach, composer; 1835 Modest Mussorgsky, composer; 1862 Albert Chevalier, composer and singer; 1869 Florenz Ziegfeld, impresario and creator of Follies; 1893 Geoffrey Dearmer, war poet.
+Births: 1685 Johann Sebastian Bach, composer; 1835 Modest Mussorgsky, composer; 1862 Albert Chevalier, composer and singer; 1869 Florenz Ziegfeld, impresario and creator of Follies; 1893 Geoffrey Dearmer, war poet; 1921 Antony Hopkins CBE, British composer and conductor; 1932 Tom Watson, actor; 1936 Roger Hammond, British actor.